vishnumuralik/Flimify/README.md

      - Creates a TF-IDF matrix to represent the review texts numerically.
      - Computes cosine similarity between reviews, allowing for recommendations based on text similarity.
      - The function `recommend_similar_reviews()` recommends reviews similar to a given review (default example: review at index 0).

-Let me know if you’d like more detail on any specific file or function!